VanessaAoki/TicTacToe/README.md

 ```
 https://github.com/VanessaAoki/TicTacToe.git
 ```
-1. cd into the folder bin
+2. Type  `$ cd bin` to move to the bin folder;

-2. Execute the file by using `$ main` on the terminal;
+3. Execute the file by using `$ main` on the terminal;

-3. Enter your moves on the terminal and enjoy the game!
+4. Enter your moves on the terminal and enjoy the game!

 #### Live server: